 ReactJS and React Native are similar in many ways.
 They both have the same syntax and methodologies.
 However, they also have several differences.
 The following are some of the most prominent ones:

 Right off the bat, ReactJS and React Native differ in how they are constructed.
 We access ReactJS as a library, whereas React-Native is available as a framework.
 Like React native and ReactJS, libraries and frameworks are often interchanged with each other when, in reality, they are different.

-ReactJS, as a library, gives developers greater freedom, allowing them to choose bundles independently.
+ReactJS, as a library, gives more freedom to React.js developers, allowing them to choose bundles independently.
 You can use bundlers like Webpack to organize bundles according to your needs.
 However, it requires a little extra effort on your part as configuring the library will take more time whenever you start a new project.

 In contrast, React-Native has everything you need.
 It’s fast and easy to set up; writing a single command line will help you start.
-With a mixture of ES6 and ES7 features at your disposal, you can start coding your first native app immediately.
+With a mixture of ES6 and ES7 features at your disposal, React Native developers can start coding their first native app immediately.
 That said, you will still need to install Android Studio and Xcode to run native applications for Android and iOS respectively.

 Access to the Virtual DOM